hinkris-desire/introduction-to-devops/Assignment/Project01.md

     ```
     sudo nano /etc/nginx/sites-available/your_domain
     ```
-    Paste the configuration script in the file created
+    Paste the configuration script in the file created, edit the domain name to yours and repalce the php-fpm version (in my case its version 8.3)
     ```
     server {
         listen 80;
-        root /var/www/html;
+        root /var/www/your_domain;
         index index.php index.html index.htm index.nginx-debian.html;
         server_name your_domain;